-Answer: Yes, we’ve worked hard to understand how many desks are required and we’re confident there will be somewhere for everyone to work – although on the busiest of days it might not be a full size workplace, but a touchdown space or in one of the social spaces.
+Answer: Yes, we’ve worked hard to understand how many desks are required and we’re confident there will be somewhere for everyone to work – although on the busiest days it might not be a full size workplace, but a touchdown space or in one of the social spaces.

 People may be less concerned about the logistics, and more concerned about their ability to do their job well in the future.
 They may already be under work pressure and feel that this change will cause a further deterioration in workplace productivity.

-In many situations where organisational change happens, people are concerned about job security and have a tendency see everything as a bad omen.
+In many situations where organizational change happens, people are concerned about job security and have a tendency to see everything as a bad omen.
 Things are perceived as part of the slippery slope towards redundancy.
 “Why do we have to share desks – is it because they are going to make cuts and I’ll lose my job?”

 These seemingly innocuous questions need to be handled sensitively.
-In many cases the questions may asked of line managers, rather than workplace management and project delivery teams.
+In many cases the questions may be asked of line managers, rather than workplace management and project delivery teams.